The Metamorph: Reception

+John Kenneth Muir called the episode a "stunning debut" for Series 2, commenting that it "eschews metaphysics and atmosphere and concentrates instead on good old-fashioned storytelling".
+Although he found it regrettable that there is no explanation for the absence of Bergman or the other departed regulars, he praised the writing of the remaining characters, whom he found "more openly caring" and likeable than in Series 1.

 Novelisation

 The episode was adapted in the first Year Two Space: 1999 novel Planets of Peril by Michael Butterworth, published in 1977.
 It contains the original character names of Hays, Macinlock and Jameson.
 The script's multiple revisions may have confused the author: Tony Verdeschi is left in command of Alpha while Simon Hays accompanies Koenig to Psychon.
 The dialogue detailing Bergman's fate is included.

 In the 2003 novel The Forsaken written by John Kenneth Muir, it is stated the events of this story were one of the consequences of the death of the eponymous intelligence depicted in "Space Brain".
 The Brain controlled the space warps within its influence; after its death, they would become unpredictable and unstable.
 This would allow the Moon to be flung within range of Psychon immediately before the episode.